 Power Event Trace is enabled via IA32_RTIT_CTL.PwrEvtEn[4].
+Support for Power Event Tracing is introduced in Intel[®] Atom[TM] processors based on the Goldmont Plus microarchitecture.

 35.2.4 Trace Filtering

 Intel Processor Trace provides filtering capabilities, by which the debug/profile tool can control what code is traced.